jwkimani/dbt-learn-on-demand/README.md

 # Ref Macro

 - Use  `{{ ref('REPLACE_WITH_YOUR_MODEL_NAME') )}` to refer to other defined models and resume within current one.

-# Documentation in DBT

-- DBT provides a DAG which is automatically generated to show flow of data from source to final models
-- You can add own test descriptions  directly in the project.
-Documenting can happen as you build your models

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)